Travel

 Best Time to Visit

-April to June: Warm but good for exploring and combining with Ranjit Sagar Lake.
+• April to June: Warm but manageable; great if you’re combining your visit with nearby attractions like Ranjit Sagar Dam

 Google Maps